2025–26 George Washington Revolutionaries men's basketball team

-The 2025–26 George Washington Revolutionaries men's basketball team represents George Washington University during the 2025–26 NCAA Division I men's basketball season.
-The team, led by fourth-year head coach Chris Caputo, plays their home games at Charles E. Smith Center in Washington, D.C. as a member of the Atlantic 10 Conference.
+The 2025–26 George Washington Revolutionaries men's basketball team represented George Washington University during the 2025–26 NCAA Division I men's basketball season.
+The team, led by fourth-year head coach Chris Caputo, played their home games at Charles E. Smith Center in Washington, D.C. as a member of the Atlantic 10 Conference.

 Previous season

 The Revolutionaries finished the 2024–25 season 21–13, with a 9–9 record in A-10 play to finish in seventh place.
 They defeated Fordham in the second round of the A-10 tournament before losing to George Mason in the quarterfinals.
 The team accepted a bid to participate in the inaugural College Basketball Crown post-season tournament, where they were defeated by Boise State in the opening round.